Taking your pet to Australia

 Allowed

-With over 25 years of experience transporting a wide range of animals—including cats, dogs, birds, and horses—to Australia, we have an in-depth understanding of the process.
+With over 25 years of experience transporting animals of all sizes - including cats, dogs, birds, and horses—to Australia, we have an in-depth understanding of the process.
 You can trust us to ensure your pet’s journey is as safe and stress-free as possible.

-We’ll support you through every stage of the process, from preparing documentation and coordinating blood tests to securing import permits, booking quarantine space, and arranging the Export Health Certificate prior to departure.
+We’ll support you through every stage of the process, from preparing documentation, co-ordinating blood tests, securing import permits, booking quarantine space, and arranging the Export Health Certificate, our comprehensive services cover every aspect of your pets journey.

 We work with several trusted airlines offering departures from most major UK airports, including London Heathrow, London Gatwick, Manchester, Glasgow, and Edinburgh.